Height Age P50 Child

 Hused = Hentered+A z = Hused-MS Percentile = Φ(z)×100

-Height-for-age rule core
+Height-for-age rule core and boundaries

-Rule area Calculation behavior Interpretation boundary
+Rule area Calculation behavior Boundary to remember

-Worked substitution: a 101 cm standing-height entry for a 48 month boy on the CDC-style lane is compared with a model median of about 103.26 cm and spread of about 4.01 cm.
+Worked substitution: a 101 cm standing-height entry for a 48 month boy on the CDC-style lane is compared with a median of about 103.26 cm and a spread of about 4.01 cm.
 The z-score is about (101 - 103.26) / 4.01 = -0.56, which converts to roughly the 29th percentile.

 Accuracy, Safety, and Privacy Notes: